syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 ---
-Layout: Post
+Llayout: post
-Title: Data Binding in Blazor DropDown List Component | Syncfusion
+title: Data Binding in Blazor DropDown List Component | Syncfusion
-Description: Checkout and learn here all about Data Binding in Syncfusion Blazor DropDown List component and more.
+description: Checkout and learn here all about Data Binding in Syncfusion Blazor DropDown List component and more.
-Platform: Blazor
+platform: Blazor
-Control: DropDown List
+control: DropDown List
-Documentation: UG
+documentation: ug
 ---

 # Data Binding in Dropdown List